ywanyi/devdocs/mtf/mtf_entities/mtf_dataset.md

 ## Data set structure {#structure}

-A data set is an {% glossarytooltip 8c0645c5-aa6b-4a52-8266-5659a8b9d079 %}XML{% endglossarytooltip %} file that contains test variations for a test case.
+A data set is an [XML](https://glossary.magento.com/xml) file that contains test variations for a test case.

 Each variation includes: